RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-configuration/README.md

 ## Installation

-Go to **Livechat Manager > Installation**
+* Go to **Livechat Manager > Installation**

 ![image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-configuration\livechat-installation.png)

-Then copy the code displayed into the source code of your website.
-You may modify it to meet your specific requirements.
+* Copy the code displayed into your website's source code.
+Modify it to meet your specific requirements.

 ![image](administrator-guides\omnichannel-integrations\livechat-widget\livechat-configuration\installation-script.png)

-Add the script to a respective page.
+* Add the script to a respective page.
 You can have multiple scripts on the same website, for example, if you want to set custom fields to a widget only on a specific page of the website.

-**Note:** It is impossible to open multiple Livechat sessions from the same website.
-If you want your visitor to be able to submit another Livechat request from a different page, they need to send the current session first, and then start a new one on a respective page.
+**Note:** You cannot open multiple LiveChat sessions from the same website.
+If you want your visitor to submit another LiveChat request from a different page, they need to send the current session first, and then start a new one on a respective page.

 ## Appearance

-To customize the appearance of your Livechat widget go to **Livechat > Appearance**
+1. To customize the appearance of your LiveChat widget, go to **Livechat > Appearance**.

 ![image](https://cloud.githubusercontent.com/assets/51996/20235293/a9c34ca8-a853-11e6-8042-9f742b91938e.png)

+2. Complete the fields on the **Appearance** page.

+3. Click **Save**.